Nuclear binding energy predictions based on BP neural network

+We obtained the $ \delta V_{1p-1n}(Z,N)$ based on the database AME2003 (AME2012 and AME2016) and Eq.
+(2).
+The data sets Z, N, $ \delta V_{1p-1n}(Z,N)$ [calculated values of residual interaction for known mass] as the input sample(that is training data) for the network.
+After training obtained the residual interaction $ \delta V_{1p-1n}(Z,N)$ [analog values of residual interaction of known mass] and $ \delta V_{1p-1n}(Z1,N1)$ [predicted value of residual interactions for unknown mass].
+Using residual interactions and Eq.
+(3), combined with AME2003( AME2012 and AME2016), the values of the known nuclear masses were calculated and the values of unknown nuclear masses were predicted.
+Then, the RMSD between the calculated values of nuclear mass and the corresponding experimental values in AME2003(AME2012 and AME2016) was obtained.
+The number of known-mass nuclei is different in AME2003, AME2012 and AME2016 databases.
+Then, we obtain the three RMSDs in Table 1 by calculation.
+Number0 corresponds to the number of nuclei in calculating the RMSDs.

-As is known from Refs.
-[12, 22], the residual interaction of odd-A nuclear is more statistical than even-A nuclear.
-Therefore, the RMSD of odd-A nuclear mass is less than that of even-A nuclear mass based on Eq.
+From [12, 22] we can see that the residual interaction empirical formulas of odd-A nuclei are better than those of even-A nuclei.
+Therefore, the RMSDs of odd-A nuclear masses are less than that of even-A nuclear masses, based on Eq.
 (3).
-Table 1 also shows that the RMSD of odd-A nuclei is less than that of even-A nuclei when the nuclear mass is calculated by residual interaction trained by BP neural network.
+Table 1 also shows that the RMSD of odd-A nuclei is less than that of even-A nuclei when the nuclear mass is calculated by BP neural network.

-For nuclei with mass number $A\geq100$ (AME2003), Ref.
-[12] uses two empirical formulas to describe the residual interaction of odd-A nuclei and even-A nuclei, then obtained the RMSD(odd-A and even-A nuclei) between the calculated and experimental values of nuclei mass are 132 keV and 168 keV; in Ref.
-[22], the RMSD of odd-A and even-A nuclei is 133 keV and 164 keV; in our paper, the RMSD of odd-A and even-A nuclei is about 112 keV and 128 keV based on BP neural network and database.
-In summary, the accuracy of describing residual proton-neutron interactions based on BP neural network has been improved, which will contribute to the development of nuclide maps.